awslabs/aws-detailed-billing-parser/README.md

     With this option you can run only analytics or lineitems and analytics in parallel threads.

+* Reduced the Bulk size from 10000 to 1000 due to changes in the Elasticsearch Service and to improve the reability of the transmission
+This could lead to a little more time to process but will reduce the chance of buffer errors

 ### Version 0.4.2 - 2016-08-31